nus-cs2103-AY2223S1/ip/docs/README.md

 ### `Todo` - Adds a todo task

-Formatting should be in the form "todo __".
+Formatting should be in the form **"todo xx"**.
+Todo tasks has no deadlines!

 *Example of usage*: